Rajneesh movement: Religion

-A 1972 monograph outlined Rajneesh's concept of sannyas.
-It was to be a worldwide movement, rooted in the affirmation of life, playful, joyful and based on science rather than belief and dogma.
+A 1972 monograph (named "I Am the Gate") outlined Rajneesh's concept of sannyas.
+According to the monograph, it was to be a worldwide movement, rooted in the affirmation of life, playful, joyful and based on science rather than belief and dogma.
 It would not rely on ideology and philosophy, but on practices, techniques and methods aiming to offer every individual the chance to discover and choose their own proper religious path; the intent was to lead people to an essential, universal religiousness.
-The movement would be open to people of all religions or of none, experimenting with the inner methods of all religions in their pure, original form, not seeking to synthesise them but to provide facilities whereby each might be revived, maintained and defended and their lost and hidden secrets rediscovered.
-The movement would not seek to create any new religion.
+According to the same monograph, the movement would be open to people of all religions or of none, experimenting with the inner methods of all religions in their pure, original form, not seeking to synthesise them but to provide facilities whereby each might be revived, maintained and defended and their lost and hidden secrets rediscovered.
+The movement would allegedly not seek to create any new religion.

 Logo of Neo-Sannyas International.
 Circa 1970s.

-To this end, communities would be founded around the world and groups of sannyasins would tour the world to aid seekers of spiritual enlightenment and demonstrate techniques of meditation.
-Other groups would perform kirtan (call and response chanting) and conduct experiments in healing.
+To this end, Rajneesh communities would be founded around the world and groups of sannyasins would tour the world to aid seekers of spiritual enlightenment and demonstrate techniques of meditation.
+Other groups would perform kirtan (कीर्तन, call and response chanting) and conduct experiments in psychospiritual healing.
 Communities would run their own businesses, and various publishing companies would be founded.
 A central International University of Meditation would have branches all over the world and run meditation camps, and study groups would investigate the key texts of Tantra, Taoism, Hinduism and other traditions.